jh3nd3rs0n/jargyle/src/site/markdown/cli.md

 command:

 ```
-./bin/jargyle manage-socks5-users USER_REPOSITORY_TYPE_NAME:INITIALIZATION_STRING list
+./bin/jargyle manage-socks5-users USER_REPOSITORY list
 ```

-Where `USER_REPOSITORY_TYPE_NAME` is the type name of the user repository and `INITIALIZATION_STRING` is the initialization string value.
+Where `USER_REPOSITORY` is the user repository.

 Once you have run the command, it will list all the SOCKS5 users from the user repository.